-Investments classified in Level I of the fair value hierarchy arc valued using prices quoted in active markets for those securities.
-The Trust docs not have Level 2 or Level 3 investments.
+Investments classified in Level I of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+The Trust does not have Level 2 or Level 3 investments.

 5. Receivables, Deferred Inflows of Resources and Payables